Japan marks decade since 2011 quake, tsunami and nuclear disaster - RFI

 The chances of success may appear slim, but just last week the remains of a woman missing since the tsunami were identified, in what her surviving son described as a chance to process his emotions and move forward.

-In Tokyo, a slimmed-down ceremony observing virus rules will be held at the national theatre, with speeches delivered by Emperor Naruhito and Prime Minister Yoshihide Suga.
+In Tokyo, a slimmed-down ceremony observing virus rules will be held at the national theatre, with speeches from Emperor Naruhito and Prime Minister Yoshihide Suga.

 Tokyo and surrounding areas are currently under a virus state of emergency, so the audience invited to the event will be smaller than usual.